 A computer is connected to the office LAN environment.
 Users can remotely operate the TOE from a computer's Web browser.
-The Web browser should be Internet Explorer (Ver.
-6.0 or above) with the Flash Player plugin (Ver.
-9.0 or above).
+The Web browser should be Internet Explorer (from Ver.
+6.0 to 8.0) with the Flash Player plugin (from Ver.
+9.0 to 10.0).